Work Life Balance Tips For Busy Students: How to Achieve The Perfect Blend of Business and Pleasure

 The good news is that if you learn how to study efficiently, you won’t need to cram hours upon hours holed up in your room spending every waking moment of your time on school.
 All you have to do is form good study habits as early as possible to avoid those last-minute all nighters and cram sessions fueled by Red Bull and ramen.

-A great study technique that will help you maintain a great work and life balance is spaced repetition.
+A great study technique that will help you maintain a great balance is spaced repetition.
 With spaced repetition, you essentially study your materials in smaller chunks spaced out over time instead of all at once.
 For example, if you’re learning English, it’s more effective to spend 20-30 minutes a day practicing than 2-3 hours one day a week because of the way our brains work.
 If you only review something once a week, your brain will be less likely to retain the information because you aren’t regularly absorbing it.

 Spaced repetition basically trains your brain the same way positive affirmations do, using the science of repetitive thought to make material and information stick in your brain.
 This is actually more effective than studying for long periods of time and going over a ton of notes at once.
 It’s also a lot easier to fit your study time in with a good life balance this way, so your schedule will be a lot more appealing.